 Using Fish Grips

-Using a fish gripper is a great idea for any angler who regularly practices catch-and-release fishing.
-Grips allow you quickly and safely secure a fish while you remove the hook, weigh it, and maybe snap a quick photo.
+Using the best fish grips is a great idea for any angler who regularly practices catch-and-release fishing.
+The best fish grips allow you to quickly and safely secure a fish while you remove the hook, weigh it, and maybe snap a quick photo.
 Not only will they keep your hands from getting cut up, but they also protect the fish’s vital slime coat.

 When snapping a photo of your fish with fish grips you can hold it vertically or horizontally with your spare hand supporting its belly and tail.
 Check out my detailed guide on how to hold and handle bass for more useful tips.